Lecture 7: P vs NP and Karp's Reducibility - CSCI 381 Goldberg

 What is this special situation?

-Under this assumption, then Alice’s Problem must be “hard” as well.
+- Under this assumption, Alice’s Problem must be “hard” as well.